 Exhibition: 'Crossing the Aegean'

-A new Exhibition 'Crossing the Aegean' by Susan Moxley opens in the Sewell Centre Gallery on April 21st to May 24th.
-It is an exhibition of paintings, prints and ceramics inspired by the forced crossing of the sea separating Europe from Asia from ancient times until the present day.
-The exhibition, which is part of Oxfordshire Arts Week 2018, is open daily from 10am to 4pm.
-There will be a private viewing on April 20th from 6pm to 8pm.
+'Crossing the Aegean' by Susan Moxley exhibited in the Sewell Centre Gallery during Spring 2018.
+It was an exhibition of paintings, prints and ceramics inspired by the forced crossing of the sea separating Europe from Asia from ancient times until the present day.

 Oxford Art Society Members' Exhibition 2018